openenclave/openenclave/tcps/README.md

 # TCPS-SDK

-The TCPS SDK is a framework library for building trusted applications on SGX and TrustZone.
+This SDK is a framework library for building trusted applications on SGX and TrustZone.

 ## Prerequisites

-This library relies on having the Intel SGX SDK installed even if developing for TrustZone, since it requires using the sgx\_edger8r.exe utility that comes with that SDK, and various header files.
+This library currently relies on having the Intel SGX SDK installed even if developing for TrustZone, since it requires using the sgx\_edger8r.exe utility that comes with that SDK, and various header files.